begluk/jekyll-now/_posts/2021-11-15-Best-Mechanical-Keyboards-Nov-2021.md

 The **Redragon K552-RGB** is a great choice for budget gamers.
 It sports blue switches which have great tactile feedback.
 We were pleasantly surprised by the quality of this keyboard for the price.
 You get great RGB lighting which not even some more expensive models have.
 For the price of around 40$ this is a great deal.
 We sincerely recommend it if you want a quality keyboard for little money.

 Pros:
-- Cheap
 - Great RGB options
 - Great build quality for the price (aluminium base)
 - Includes all function keys

 Cons:
-- Only blue switches
+- Available only with blue switches
 - USB cable is hard-wired

 We will leave some sites where you can buy this great mechanical keyboard.